DSPIP Developer Documentation

 Digital Envelope Model

-DSPIP follows a "digital envelope" paradigm analogous to physical mail.
+DSPIP follows a "digital envelope" paradigm for shipping labels.
 Understanding this model is key to implementing the protocol correctly.

 Envelope Exterior (Public)